Zero-shot Concept Bottleneck Models: Experiments

-\textbf{Zero-shot Baselines.} Since no zero-shot baselines of CBMs exist, we compare our Z-CBMs with the zero-shot inference of a black-box VLM and variants of Z-CBMs in terms of regression algorithms and concept banks.
+\textbf{Zero-shot Baselines.} For the zero-shot baseline, our Z-CBMs with the zero-shot inference of a black-box VLM and ConSe~\cite{Norouzi_ICLR14_ConSe}, which is a zero-shot classification method predicting a class label with a weighted sum of ImageNet concept features.
 For more details, please see Appendix~\ref{sec:append_setting}.

-\textbf{Training Head Baselines.} To compare Z-CBMs with existing vision-language-based CBMs, we evaluated models in a relaxed setting where the models are trained on target datasets.
-In this setting, we applied Z-CBMs to linear probing of VLMs, i.e., fine-tuning only a linear head layer on the feature extractors of VLMs; we refer to this pattern LP-Z-CBM.
-As the baselines, we used \uline{Lable-free CBM}~\citep{Oikarinen_ICLR23_label-free_CBMs}, \uline{LaBo}~\citep{Yang_CVPR23_LaBo}, and \uline{CDM}~\citep{Panousis_ICCV23_CDM}.
-We performed these methods based on their publicly available code repositories.
+\textbf{Training Head Baselines.} To compare Z-CBMs with existing VLM-based CBMs, we evaluated models trained on target datasets.
+In this setting, Z-CBMs were applied to linear probing of VLMs, i.e., fine-tuning only a linear head layer on the feature extractors of VLMs; we refer to this pattern LP-Z-CBM.
+As the baselines, we used \textbf{Lable-free CBM}~\cite{Oikarinen_ICLR23_label-free_CBMs}, \textbf{LaBo}~\cite{Yang_CVPR23_LaBo}, and \textbf{CDM}~\cite{Panousis_ICCV23_CDM}.
+We performed these methods based on their repositories.\looseness-1